jaspector

 All decks, roofs, and new structures require a permit.
 A permit is required to enlarge, alter, repair, move, or demolish any structure.
 A permit is required to repair, remove, convert, or replace any electrical, gas, mechanical, or plumbing system.

+Not all construction work requires a permit in unincorporated Johnson County, KS.
 The following work is generally exempt: Minor ordinary repairs that do not affect structural, mechanical, electrical, or plumbing systems; Painting, papering, tiling, carpeting, cabinets, counter tops, and similar finish work; Prefabricated swimming pools less than 24 inches deep; Swings and other playground equipment; Window awnings supported by exterior wall and not projecting more than 54 inches.
 Note: Refer to the specific permit type page on jocogov.org for full exemption lists by permit category.
+When in doubt, confirm with the local building department before starting work.